jamescodex/coffee-app-dacade-sub/README.md

     }
 ```

-The next function we will be creating is the `purchasCoffee` function.
+The next function we will be creating is the `purchaseCoffee` function.
 This function is responsible for making a coffee purchase for the owner of the contract.
 This function takes in three arguments - `message`, `name`, and `amount`.
 The `_message` parameter is the message a buyer is attaching to their donation.
 The `_name` parameter is the name they wish to use to identify themselves while making the donation.
 The `_amount` is the quantity of coffee they want to purchase for the contract owner.
 Each cup of coffee will cost the buyer 1 cUSD.
 We will add a `payable` modifier to the function which will allow the function to make financial transactions.

 Inside the body of the function, we will first use a `require()` statement to check whether the amount of coffee a user intends to purchase is valid i.e greater than zero (0).
 If it is less or equal to zero, the function will throw an error with the message "Invalid coffee amount specified".

-After the require statement, we will create a new coffee object and add it to the array used to keep track of coffee created i.e `allCoffee`, using the array's `push` method.
+After the require statement, we will create a variable called `donationAmount` which stores the donation amount which we can get by multiplying the `_amount` by 1 ether.
+Next, we will create a new coffee object and add it to the array used to keep track of coffee created i.e `allCoffee`, using the array's `push` method.
 Inside the coffee object, we will use the `block.timestamp` and `msg.sender` global variables to set the timestamp and buyer property of the Coffee respectively.
-We will also use the `_message`, `_name`, and `_amount` arguments entered into the function to initialize the other property of the Coffee.
-We also increased the `coffeeCount` variable by 1 after adding the new coffee to the array that keeps track of all the coffee i.e `allCoffee`.
+We will also use the `_message`, `_name`, and `donationAmount` variables to initialize the other property of the Coffee.
+We also add the `_amount ` to the `coffeeCount` which keeps track of coffee donated.

 The next expression that will be added to our function is the one that will be responsible for the transfer of cUSD tokens equivalent to the amount of coffee the buyer is donating.
 We will use the `IERC20` interface we created earlier to get a connection to the contract cUSD contract deployed to the blockchain.
 We will then access the `transferFrom()` function from the contract to transfer cUSD tokens from the account of the person calling the contract to the contract owner.
 Check the above to know what the `transferFrom()` function does.
 We will also wrap the whole operation in a require () statement that will throw an error with the message "Failed to transfer cUSD tokens" if the transaction does not go through.